 All atoms in this universe seek to achieve their stable electronic configuration in the “Noble gas” configuration.
 Atoms except Hydrogen achieve this stable noble gas configuration by following the octet rule in the following ways:

-(i) Ionic bond: In this type of bond, metals and non-metals take part in the bond formation by the complete exchange of electrons as depicted in the picture below:
+(i) Ionic bond: In this type of bond, metals, and non-metals take part in the bond formation by the complete exchange of electrons as depicted in the picture below:

 (iii) Covalent bond: This type of bond formation takes place by the sharing of electrons between the non-metals.
 The picture given below shows its representation.

 (iv) Kossel Lewis Approach: This is the simplest model for explaining the structures of the chemical bond.
-This approach considers the central atom as sphere and electrons as point charges around it.
+This approach considers the central atom as a sphere and electrons as point charges around it.
 Now, these point charges electrons are shared between atoms or completely exchanged between atoms and form the covalent and ionic bond respectively.
 After the formation of these bonds, all the atoms engaged in bonding achieve the stable noble gas configuration.

 (v) VSEPR Theory: